Renault Triber

 - Only 2 airbags on the lower trims don't make any sense

-Renault Triber Review
+Renault Triber Overview

 Renault Triber is great value for money 7-seater that comes with suave styling and a decent set of features.
 It undercuts its rivals like Ertiga and Carens by quite a lot, but suffers from a noisy engine and lackluster dealership service.
-But is the 6 lakh starting price enough to justify its cons?

 engine and performance